Application-Aware Benchmarking on NISQ Hardware using Expectation Value Fidelities: Benchmarking kicked-Ising circuits on superconducting hardware

 where $J$ is the nearest-neighbour coupling strength and $h$ is the strength of a transverse field applied globally.
-The first sum runs over all pairs of nearest-neighbour qubits $(i,j)$ and the second runs over all qubits in the underlying graph, which we regard to be two-dimensional.
-The operator $\sigma_z^i$, for example, refers to the Pauli-$Z$ operator acting on qubit $i$.
+The first sum runs over all pairs of nearest-neighbour qubits $(i,j)$ and the second runs over all qubits in the hardware layout.
+For hardware, we use the \texttt{ibm\textunderscore brisbane} superconducting processor, which has a two-dimensional heavy-hexagon topology as illustrated in Figure \ref{fig:qubit-layout}.
+We pick as our observable $O = Z_{62}$, such that measuring $O$ corresponds to measuring the magnetization of a single site in the center of the topology.

-This choice of application is motivated largely by the recent work of IBM \cite{Kim2023}, in which this application was used to showcase the capabilities of their 127-qubit superconducting \texttt{ibm\textunderscore kyiv} processor when combined with heavily tailored error mitigation.
-The model also has various applications in describing and modelling quantum many-body systems \cite{Mi2021,Frey2022,PhysRevResearch.4.043027,Mi2022}.

-Due to device access restrictions, in this work we instead apply our benchmarks to the near-identical \texttt{ibm\textunderscore brisbane} device, which has the same qubit layout, the same native gate set and broadly similar (but on average slightly greater) error rates.
-In equation (\ref{eq:ki-hamiltonian}), we hence consider our Hamiltonian acting on a two-dimensional heavy-hexagon topology dictated by the qubit layout of these devices (see Figure \ref{fig:qubit-layout}).

-In the circuit model, the time evolution $e^{-iHt}$ of $H$ can be simulated using a Trotter decomposition with layers of single and two-qubit gates,
+In the circuit model, the time evolution $e^{-iHt}$ of $H$ can be simulated using a Trotter decomposition with $T$ layers of single and two-qubit gates,

 where